A love song for Linux gamers with old GPUs (EOY 2025)

 VCE1 video encoding on SI

 Video encoding is usually an afterthought, not something that most users think about unless they are interested in streaming or video transcoding.
 It was definitely an afterthought for the hardware designers of SI, which has the first generation VCE (video coding engine) that only supports H264 and only up to 2048 x 1152.
 However, the old radeon kernel driver supports this engine and for anyone relying on this functionality, it would be a regression when switching to amdgpu.
 So we need to support it.
-There was already some work by Alexandre Demers to support VCE1, but this work was stalled due to the firmware validation mechanism.
+There was already some work by Alexandre Demers to support VCE1, but that work was stalled due to issues caused by the firmware validation mechanism.

 In order to switch SI to amdgpu by default, I needed to deal with VCE1.
 So I started a conversation with Christian König (amdgpu expert) to identify what the problem actually was, and with Alexandre to see how far along his work was.

-• It turns out that due to some HW/FW limitations, the firmware (VCPU BO) needs to be mapped at a low 32-bit address.
+- It turns out that due to some HW/FW limitations, the firmware (VCPU BO) needs to be mapped at a low 32-bit address.

-• It also needs to be in VRAM for optimal performance (otherwise it would incur too many roundtrips to system RAM).
+- It also needs to be in VRAM for optimal performance (otherwise it would incur too many roundtrips to system RAM).

-• However, there was no way for amdgpu to place something in VRAM and map it in the low 32-bit address space.
+- However, there was no way for amdgpu to place something in VRAM and map it in the low 32-bit address space.
 (Note, it can actually do this for the address space of userspace apps, just not inside the kernel itself.)

 Christian helped me a lot with understanding how the memory controller and the page table work.